Skip to main content

 Physical Activity and Metabolic Health

-Regular is a powerful tool for metabolic optimization.
+Regular physical activity is a powerful tool for metabolic optimization.
 Exercise improves insulin sensitivity, a critical factor in overall health and prostate well-being.
 Insulin resistance, often associated with sedentary lifestyles and poor dietary choices, can lead to elevated insulin levels, which may promote prostate cell growth.

 Physical activity also helps maintain a healthy body weight, reducing adipose tissue, which is a significant site of aromatase activity and estrogen production.
 By mitigating excess estrogen and improving metabolic markers, exercise indirectly supports a healthier prostate environment during TRT.